 Stock markets have been on an uncomfortable ride in 2020, leaving open a great deal of confusion and many questions as to what happened and what comes next.
-While we don’t know with any certainty what comes next, we are beginning to understand what happened and why markets have responded so strongly since March 23rd.
+While we don’t know with any certainty what comes next, we are beginning to understand what happened as news of the Covid-19 pandemic unfolded and why markets have responded so strongly since March 23rd.

 This year has once again reminded us that stock market volatility is a basic axiom of investing.
 Although it may disappear for long stretches and the collective of investors are lulled into a sense of boredom, volatility inevitably returns at an unexpected time and in an unexpected way.
 What was different about this sell-off was the speed and severity with which volatility emerged.
 Since 1900, the Dow Jones Industrial Average (DJIA) has logged more than 30,000 trading days and we just experienced 3 of the best days ever, as well as 3 of the worst days ever.